Vlamertinge: Etymology

 Vlamertinge would come from Flambert (a name) + inga (son, descendant of (genitive)) + heim (domicile).
 The oldest known spellings of the current Vlamertinge are: Flembertenges (1066), Flamertingha (1123), Flambertinghes (1142), Flamertinge (1154), Flamertinga (1185), Flamertinghe (1200), Flambertengues (1202), Flamertinghes (1238), Flamertinges (1269), Vlamertinghe (1272), Vlamertinghes (1275), Flamertenghe (1275), Vlamertincghe (1280), etc.

 Geography

 Vlamertinge is 17 meters above sea level.
 The municipality also borders Ypres in the East, Voormezele in the Southeast, Kemmel and Dikkebus in the South, Reningelst in the Southwest, Poperinge in the West, Elverdinge in the North and Brielen in the Northeast.

 Demographic developments

 From 1487 to 1697 we see a large decline in the population of Vlamertinge.
 The most plausible explanation for this would have been the Eighty Years' War in the Seventeen Provinces.

 Economy

 There are 70 to 80 stores in Vlamertinge.
 In Vlamertinge there is a large company Valcke that makes concrete constructions and therefore also offers employment for many people in the village.
+SNCB route 69 passes through the village as a single track line with three level crossings (one for cycles only).
+The hourly service each way stops at leper and terminates at Poperinge.